liyi5895/collaborative-editor/memory-bank/systemPatterns.md

 ### 1. Component Composition

 React components are structured using composition, with smaller, focused components combined to create more complex UI elements.
+The refactored DocumentEditor is a prime example, composed of several smaller components:
+- DocumentHeader for title and controls
+- EditorToolbar for formatting options
+- SuggestionsPanel for AI suggestions
+- Slate editor components for the main editing area

 ### 2. Container/Presentational Pattern

 - Container components handle data fetching and state management
 - Presentational components focus on rendering UI based on props
+- For example, the main DocumentEditor component acts as a container, while components like EditorToolbar are presentational

 ### 3. Custom Hooks

-Custom hooks encapsulate and reuse stateful logic across components, such as:
+Custom hooks encapsulate and reuse stateful logic across components:
-- Document editing functionality
-- Chat interactions
+- **useSlateEditor**: Manages editor configuration and formatting
+- **useAutoSave**: Handles automatic document saving
-- AI suggestion handling
+- **useSuggestions**: Processes and applies AI suggestions
+- These hooks separate logic from UI components, improving maintainability

 ### 4. Render Props and Higher-Order Components